geoblacklight/geoblacklight-schema/README.md

 # Solr queries

+We provide a set of example Solr queries against this schema.

 - Use the Solr query interface with LatLon data on [sul-solr-a](http://sul-solr-a/solr/#/) to try these using ogp core.
 - For the polygon or JTS queries use [ogpapp-test](http://localhost:8983/solr/#/) via ssh tunnel to jetty 8983.